pkarsy/NonVolatile/README.md

 EEPROM cell withands 100000 writes, the counter can be incremented about 100000*N times.
 See NvCounter Example.

 The next 2 types are not variables but can be used to set the eeprom address used by the variables.
+Ususally they are not needed and can lead to hard to examine bugs, in case you set the EEPROM location wrong.

-- **NvAddress _dummy_var(addr)** Sets the EEPROM location of the next NonVolatile or NvCounter variable to **addr**
+- **NvAddress _dummy_var(addr)** Sets the EEPROM location of the next NonVolatile or NvCounter variable to **addr**.
+See example(TODO)
-- **NvSpace _dummy_var2(no_of_bytes)** Reserves some space in EEPROM, in case you need it for other purpose, or simply want to set the variables later without changing the location of the other variables.
+- **NvSpace _dummy_var2(no_of_bytes)** Reserves some space in EEPROM, in case you need it for other purpose.
+The next defined variable, will point to the next byte after the reserved space.
+See example(TODO)

 ### Intended use
 NonVolatile has a very specific purpose.
 To make it easier to store the (usually) very few